superduperfantastic/blog/_posts/2011-11-07-uss-cassin-young-boston.md

 wordpress_id: 12528
 wordpress_url: http://superduperfantastic.com/?p=12528
 date: '2011-11-07 23:31:29 -0800'
-excerpt: <p>An unexpected highlight of our Boston trip was the tour of [USS Cassin Young](https://www.nps.gov/bost/learn/historyculture/usscassinyoung.htm){:target="_blank"} on the Monday that we were supposed to take a Megabus up to Burlington, Vermont...</p>
+excerpt: <p>An unexpected highlight of our Boston trip was the tour of USS Cassin Young on the Monday that we were supposed to take a Megabus up to Burlington, Vermont...</p>
 image: http://farm7.static.flickr.com/6214/6212201027_58f619532a_c.jpg
 thumbnail: http://farm7.static.flickr.com/6214/6212201027_58f619532a_q.jpg
 categories: